 - Take your binoculars with you to see further into the distance.
 For locals, its fun to let your kids look closer into neighboring areas like Maryville & pick out landmarks in the town.

-- Head on over to the Missing Link of the Foothills Parkway before or after your hike to take in even more views of the Great Smoky Mountains!
+And for more incredible views, be sure to take some time to drive on the Missing Link of the Foothills Parkway before or after your hike as it is one of the best scenic drives in the Smoky Mountains!

 Look Rock Tower Trail will always be one of our family’s favorite quick and easy hikes in the Great Smoky Mountains.
 It’s rarely crowded, easily accessible and offers great views of the area!